Home Travel Sheng Yong Xing: The Best Beijing Duck in Shanghai and Why It Beat Shanghai Tang

 The Setting

-Wine Pairing: The Unexpected Star
+Wine Pairing: An Unexpected Highlight

-Beijing Duck: The Beauty of Per-Person Ordering
+Beijing Duck: The Advantage of Per-Person Ordering

 Anatomy of the Perfect Beijing Duck Bite Thin Pancake Wrap Crispy Duck Skin Tender Duck Meat Fresh Scallions House Sauce Paper-thin, golden, crackling with savory duck fat Moist, juicy, succulent carved tableside Per-person order: perfect portion for two Adds a fresh, sharp bite to cut through the richness

-The Caviar Bonus with Per-Person Orders
+The Caviar Course Included with Per-Person Orders

-Here is a lovely surprise.
-When you order per person, the restaurant serves two pieces of Beijing duck skin topped with caviar.
-These come on a small plate accompanied by a white square-shaped ingredient and some greens.
+A pleasant addition accompanies the per-person order: the restaurant serves two pieces of Beijing duck skin topped with caviar, presented on a small plate alongside a square-shaped white ingredient and a few greens.

 Clam Side Dish